PratikPedhavi/Euler/README.md

 # Euler
 Solution attempts to Euler problems published on Hackerrank

-1. sum of Multiples of 3 and 5 less than N
+001. sum of Multiples of 3 and 5 less than N
-2. Even Fibonacci
+002. Even Fibonacci
-3. Largest prime factor
+003. Largest prime factor
-4. Largest Palindrome product of two 3-digit integers
+004. Largest Palindrome product of two 3-digit integers
-5. Smallest multiple
+005. Smallest multiple
-6. Sum square difference
+006. Sum square difference
-7. 10001st prime
+007. 10001st prime
-8. Largest product in a series
+008. Largest product in a series
-9.
+009. Special pythagorean triplet
+010.